-This spicy Thai pepper steak recipe is a delicious Thai beef stir fry.
+This spicy Thai black pepper steak recipe is a delicious Thai beef stir fry.
 And a great alternative for the classic cream sauce steak dinners.
-Get ready for some awesome flavor explosions here!
+Get ready for some awesome flavor explosions here.
 Try it!

-This Thai pepper steak brings back great memories.
+This Thai black pepper steak recipe brings back great memories.

 Enough is enough.